simplySimple-cs16/flutter_projects/projects_readme.txt

     - sounds, texts etc are added the same way images are added i.e creating a folder and then updating the assets section in the .yaml file
     - how to use already developed flutter packages to reduce work and save development time
-    - if floder name is assets then to need to mention folder name while using the images, audio etc. in the assets folder
+    - if floder name is assets then no need to mention folder name while using the images, audio etc. in the assets folder
     - Flutter function : for using kwargs equivalent named arguments, we must enclosed the keywords inside {} .Eg print(add(n1:1, n2:11));